Go directly to product information

 Taxes included.
 Shipping costs will be calculated at checkout.

-Our sanshō or sansho pepper from Wakayama is undeniably one of the better sanshōs.
-To bring out the subtle mint and citrus flavors, the slightly bitter, oil-rich seeds have been removed.
+Our sanshō or sansho pepper from Wakayama is undeniably one of the better sanshō's.
+To allow the subtle mint and citrus flavour to come into its own, the slightly bitter, oily seeds have been removed.

-The sanshō or Japanese pepper is related to the Chinese Sichuan pepper and the Nepalese timur, but unlike these two brothers or sisters from the Yellowwood genus (Zanthoxylum), the leaves, flowers and shoots of the sanshō tree are also eaten.
-Sanshō, by the way, means mountain pepper.
+The sanshō or Japanese pepper is related to the Chinese Szechuan pepper and the Nepalese timur, but unlike these two brothers or sisters from the Yellowwood genus (Zanthoxylum), the leaves, flowers and shoots of the sanshō tree are also eaten.
+Incidentally, sanshō means mountain pepper.

-Sanshō pepper has been used as a spice for thousands of years, one suspects, because there is no conclusive evidence for this.
+Sanshō pepper has been used as a spice for thousands of years, it is thought, although there is no conclusive evidence for this.
 It was called naruhajika during the Nara era in the eighth century, and used as a medicine to treat diarrhea.
-It would be used primarily as a medicine for a long time to come.
-Only in the Kamakura era (1185 to 1333 AD) would it be used again by the samurai as a spice during hunting.
-Dating from that period is unagi, a dish of freshwater eel with sanshō pepper.
+It would continue to be used primarily as a medicine for a long time.
+It was not until the Kamakura era (1185 to 1333 AD) that it was used as a spice again by the samurai, during hunting.
+Unagi, a dish of freshwater eel with sanshō pepper, dates from that time.

 It is now a prominent spice, even one of the few spices in Japanese cuisine.
 The unripe green berries are called sanshō-no-mi.
-These are sharper and more aromatic than the red sansho.
-The first green sanshōs appear on the market from May, the red ones in October.
+These are sharper and more aromatic than the red sanshō.
+The first green sanshō appear on the market from May, the red in October.

-One of the first preparations with sanshō ever was described in the Okusa cookbook from the fifteenth century.
+One of the first preparations with sanshō ever is described in the Okusa cookbook from the fifteenth century.
 An eel dish.
-Since then, eel in Japan has always been prepared with sanshō or, in extreme cases, with shichimi tõgarashi (seven spice powder).
+Eel would always be prepared in Japan with sanshō or in extreme cases with shichimi tõgarashi (seven-spice powder).

-In Japan people eat the berries (fresh and dried), the leaves and the young shoots.
+In Japan, people eat the berries (fresh and dried), the leaves and the young shoots.
 This is not the case in most other Asian countries.
-The unripe green berries are very popular because of their flavor palette and tartness.
-Although the red berries are more expensive, because of their more pronounced citrus flavor they are not as appreciated by many as the green ones, which are called sanshō-no-mi.
+The unripe green berries are very popular because of their taste palette and sharpness.
+The red berries are more expensive, but are not appreciated by many because of their more pronounced citrus taste as the green ones, which are called sanshō-no-mi.

-In Japanese cuisine, hardly any spices are used.
+In Japanese cuisine, spices are rarely used.
 Sanshō is almost always used.
-When a Japanese uses 'our' black pepper, he is very selective.
+When a Japanese person uses 'our' black pepper, he is very selective.
 Almost all black pepper in Japanese cuisine comes from Sarawak, the Malaysian part of Borneo.

-Our sanshō pepper is grown and comes from Wakayama, the beating sanshō heart of Japan since the end of the 19th century.
-They are grown by the fourth generation of the Kaneichi family business, founded in 1880 by Yamamoto Katsunosuke.
+Our sanshō peppers are grown and come from Wakayama, the beating sanshō heart of Japan since the end of the 19th century.
+They are grown by the fourth generation of the family-owned Kaneichi, founded in 1880 by Yamamoto Katsunosuke.

 The unique sharpness experience of sanshol

-Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.
-The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool. γ sanshool and α hidroxy sanshool are mainly responsible for the anesthetic effect.
-The amount of α-hidroxy-sanshool in the berries can amount to (more than) 50 ‰ of the dry weight, of γ sanshool around 5 ‰.
+Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper that sanshool hot, named after the Japanese spice.
+The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool.
+The numbing effect is mainly caused by γ sanshool and α hidroxy sanshool.
+The amount of α-hidroxy-sanshool in the berries can amount to (well over) 50 ‰ of the dry weight, of γ sanshool around 5‰.

 Ripe berries are sharper than unripe ones.